OpenJUB/jay/README.md

 see [doc/](doc) for minimal developer documentation

+## Setup

+1. Configure database and apply migrations
+2. Create a Social Application pointing to `dreamjub`

 ## License

 Jay is &copy; 2015-17 Leonhard Kuboschek, Tom Wiesing & Contributors.
 Licensed under MIT license.
 See [LICENSE.md](LICENSE.md) for details.